MiaGobble/Figma-Import-Assistant/docs/intro.md

 # Installing the Roblox Plugin
 At minimum, you will need the Roblox plugin!
 Here are some options:

-* Get it from the [Creator Hub page](https://create.roblox.com/store/asset/17426771250/Figma-Importer-Assistant)
+* Want to support me?
+Buy it on the [Creator Hub page](https://create.roblox.com/store/asset/17426771250/Figma-Importer-Assistant)
-* Download it from the [GitHub releases page](https://github.com/MiaGobble/Figma-Import-Assistant/releases)
+* Otherwise, for free, download it from the [GitHub releases page](https://github.com/MiaGobble/Figma-Import-Assistant/releases)

 :::info
 Downloading it from the Creator Hub ensures that you recieve automatic updates.
 If you want finer control though, download it from releases.